Capgemini/capgemini.github.io/_posts/2021-01-11-externalising-spring-boot-config-with-kubernetes.md

 DB Password: dev-pass
 ```

-Ta-daaa!
+Ta-daa!
 It's all working as expected, our application has picked up the `dev-config.json` entry from our ConfigMap and injected it into our running Spring Boot application!

 ## Every Good Story Needs a Sequel